 Note: Please read the instructions included with individual PC cards.
 Some cards may be inserted with power on, while others require that the computer be turned off.

 Removing a Card

-- If a card is in use, you must shut down the card before removing it.
-Or you can click the PCMCIA icon on the right side of the taskbar, then click Stop. - 2.
-Press the eject button on the card slot to release the button. - 3.
+- If a card is in use, press the eject button on the card slot to release the button. - 2.
 Press again to release the card.